Annual Unit Diversity, Equity, and Inclusiveness Self-Study Supportive Feedback

 As Dr. Virginia Valian (2007) explains, pipelines (especially in science-related fields) tend to "leak" women at a higher rate than men for a variety of reasons, including childcare, values, and normative feedback.
 One way to combat the pipeline issue is to reflect on how to improve the climate in your department for undergraduate students and graduate students (if applicable), in ways that encourage women and minorities to continue in the pipeline.
 Studies show that students are more likely to persist and succeed when they can identify with similar role models and mentors. (e.g., Marx & Ko, 2012).

-Respondents identified the search process at the University as a barrier to their recruitment and hiring needs.
+This concern was prevalent in 2013, but not mentioned in the 2014 departmental self-studies.
+In 2013, respondents identified the search process at the University as a barrier to their recruitment and hiring needs.
 The lack of clarity in the application process and the time consuming search and hiring process (search requirements, justifications, etc.) lend to losing competitive and qualified candidates.
 In conjunction with low salaries and restrictive pay scales this can be especially frustrating.

 Hiring authorities and search committee chairs and should be especially attentive to the search process, ensuring unnecessary delays are avoided.
 Working closely with Human Resources at the beginning of the search process will set the stage for the search.
 Understanding the established parameters for the position ahead of time is critical.